 The Mongolian nomadic herders in the Gobi Desert taught me six important lessons about our community support importance.
 I learned some important lessons about our working together as a group and supporting our neighbors while also building a support team that will always be there for us – especially in time of need.
 For this to happen, we must each be willing to serve in our communities and work together.

 You can discover more by reading our blog 6 Lessons On Community Support from The Mongolian Nomadic Herders, by clicking here.

 Why You Need a Rabies Shot Before Traveling to Southeast Asia?

-Travelers to Asia and especially Southeast Asia should be sure to get or ensure their rabies shots are up-to-date before they travel anywhere in southeast Asia.
-The reason is that rabies is still a common problem in many of these areas and if you are traveling out in the countryside, getting a shot may be difficult or almost impossible to obtain.
+Travelers to Asia and especially Southeast Asia, should be sure to get or ensure their rabies shots are up-to-date before they travel anywhere in southeast Asia.
+The reason is that rabies is still a common problem in many of these areas, and getting a shot may be difficult or almost impossible to obtain if you are traveling out in the countryside.